 - Boat Dealer Information

 The State of Utah classifies a vessel dealer as any person who has an established place of business and sells motorboats and/or sailboats.
 Any potential vessel dealer in Utah must first submit an application to the Utah Division of State Parks and Recreation for approval.
+This application needs to be completed to obtain dealer numbers and registrations decals.

 Download the Boat Dealer Application or contact us at: